 Talking to someone with Alzheimer's can be frustrating.
 By instituting a few basic rules to the conversation and watching what you say, however, you can have more successful conversations and enjoy more memories together.

-For more information on how to approach your loved one with Alzheimer's or dementia, refer to our family caregiver guide.
+For more information on how to approach your loved one with Alzheimer's or dementia, refer to our free resources on Alzheimer's and dementia.
+Access our content library by first finding your local Caring Senior Service.